2023 Consumer Confidence Report

 Our goal is to protect our water from contaminates and we are working with the State to determine the vulnerability of our water source to potential contamination.
 The Tennessee Department of Environment and Conservation (TDEC) have prepared a Source Water Assessment Program (SWAP) Report for the untreated water sources to potential contamination.
 To ensure safe drinking water, all public water systems treat and routinely test their water.
 Water sources have been rated as reasonably susceptible (high), moderately susceptible (moderate) or slightly susceptible (low) based on geologic factors and human activities in the vicinity of the water source.
 The Cookeville Water Department system sources rated as moderately susceptible to potential contamination.
 An explanation of Tennessee’s Source Water Assessment summaries, susceptibility scoring and the overall TDEC report to EPA can be viewed online at TDEC Source Water Assessment or you may contact the City of Cookeville Water Department to obtain copies of specific assessments.

 The City of Cookeville Water Treatment Plant is designed to treat 15 million gallons per day (MGD).
-In 2018 the average daily flow pumped to customers was 10.970 MGD.
-The 2018 average Hardness was 68.3 ppm with a PH of 8.23.
+In 2022 the average daily flow pumped to customers was 12.367 MGD.
+The 2022 average Hardness was 74.5 ppm or 4.35 grams/gallon with a PH of 8.1.

 Why Are There Contaminants in My Drinking Water?